 Charles E. Smith made his dream their dream.
 History and success have proven the wisdom of his vision.
 The Wasserman Residence opened in May 1969, along with the JCC and JSSA.
 This campus is now central to the local Jewish community.
 Other agencies, including the Charles E. Smith Jewish Day School, have joined the original occupants.

-Once planted on Montrose Road, the Hebrew Home began an era of enormous growth: the Smith-Kogod Residence, Revitz House, Ring House, Landow House, the Hirsh Health Center, Rakusin Rehabilitation Center, Research Institute on Aging.
-More than 1,000 seniors make this campus their home.
+Once planted on Montrose Road, the Hebrew Home began an era of enormous growth: the Smith-Kogod Residence, Revitz House, Ring House, Landow House, the Hirsh Health Center, Post-Acute Care Center, Cohen-Rosen House.
+More than 1,100 seniors make this campus their home each day.
 About 1,000 more also spend time here each year, recovering and returning to their own homes.

 Recognizing the emerging system of care, and the continuing need for philanthropic support, Robert H. Smith and Robert P. Kogod are continuing both the legacy and leadership of Charles E. Smith.
 Their extraordinary $12 million gift will ensure the values, and the services, will continue into the future, and honor the memory of a remarkable leader as, on May 24, 2006, we adopted the name Charles E. Smith Life Communities for our campus of care.

 David Bruce Smith has published several books about his grandfather.
 For more information about Charles E. Smith and the memoirs published by his grandson, visit David's website.

 “I felt that my life was greatly enriched by my service to the Home,

 and that it gave me a deeper understanding of what it meant to grow old.”